cnobile2012/bahai-calendar/docs/source/warnings.rst

 Warnings
 ========

+The Universal House of Justice sent a letter dated 10 July 2014 to the Bahá'ís of the World indicating a change to the Badí' Calendar.
+Tehran, Iran was set as the point at which the Vernal Equinox and the sunset before it will be observed thus starting the beginning of each Bahá'í year.
+They did not provide exact coordinates.

 In number 35 of “Questions and Answers”, which is supplementary to the Kitáb-i-Aqdas, Bahá’u’lláh responds to a question concerning Naw-Rúz and
 states: “The Festival of Naw-Rúz falleth on the day that the sun entereth the